MTCMarketing/freelancer--abdul-rehman/assets/css/themes/basic-v1/how-to-use.md

-# Documentation for Custom Spacing, Color, and Typography Classes
+# Custom Classes for Typography Variants

 These classes apply different typography schemes to elements by adjusting the font family and font sizes for desktop, tablet, and mobile devices.
 You can assign a typography scheme to elements by adding one of the following classes: `.t1`, `.t2`, or `.t3`.

 **Disclaimer:**
 All padding, margins, fonts (family, size, responsive), colors, backgrounds, and other spacing or styling properties are defined via a template convention.
 This allows sites to be rapidly changed and customized if they follow the established convention.

 ---